hayamazyad/Computational-Drug-Design/README.md

 # Molecule Visualizer with Topological Indices
-This Jupyter notebook is an interactive tool for visualizing molecular structures from .mol and .sdf files and calculating graph-based topological indices.
+This interactive Jupyter Notebook allows users to visualize molecular structures from .mol and .sdf files and compute graph-based topological indices.
+It’s designed to support basic cheminformatics tasks and educational exploration of molecular graph theory.

-Developed by Haya Mazyad & Lynn Oueidat
+Developed by Haya Mazyad & Lynn Queidat

 ---
 # Overview